pwendelboe/WinREPL/README.md

 # WinREPL
 WinREPL is a "read-eval-print loop" for x86 and x64 assembly on Windows systems.
-It is similar to yrp604/rappel (Linux) and Tyilo/asm_repl (Mac).
-There is also enferex/asrepl for a Unicorn (emulated) version, but WinREPL is completely native.

 Pre-compiled binaries are available at: https://github.com/zerosum0x0/WinREPL/releases/

 ![WinREPL](/screenshot.png?raw=true "WinREPL")

+zerosum0x0/WinREPL is similar to yrp604/rappel (Linux) and Tyilo/asm_repl (Mac), but with a slightly different methodology that should allow for tricks such as self-modifying shellcode crypting/encoding.
+There is also enferex/asrepl for a Unicorn (emulated) version, but WinREPL is completely native inside a Windows process context.

 ### Methodology
 WinREPL is a debugger (parent process) that hollows out a copy of itself (child process).